MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/email-addresses-and-address-books/Set-OfflineAddressBook.md

 ### -Schedule
 This parameter is available only in on-premises Exchange.

 Note: In Exchange 2013 or later, this parameter is no longer responsible for the OAB generation schedule.
-For more information, see Change the offline address book generation schedule in Exchange 2016.
+For more information, see Change the offline address book generation schedule (https://technet.microsoft.com/library/bb124719.aspx).

 The Schedule parameter specifies the interval for generating the OAB in Exchange 2010 or earlier.